This Mexican chicken is packed with flavor and is a great family-friendly way to cook boneless, skinless chicken breasts. Perfect for a midweek meal.

 - Grate the zest of the lime and orange and add them to the marinade.

-- Cut the zested citrus fruits in half and add 2 tbsp of orange juice (usually about half the orange) and 2 tbsp of lime juice (usually the whole lime) - See note 3
+- Cut the zested citrus fruits in half and add 2 tablespoon of orange juice (usually about half the orange) and 2 tablespoon of lime juice (usually the whole lime) - See note 3

 - Add the chicken fillets and turn to coat.